use-init/init/README.md

 This installs the Grunt command line tools.
 Afterwards please run

-	$ npm install && bower install
+	$ npm install

 in your project's directory.
-This will install all the things you need for running the grunt-tasks automatically.
+This will install all the things you need for running the grunt-tasks automatically and all Bower components defined in `bower.json`.

 Also it will create a folder `components` which holds all vendor dependencies managed by Bower.